dankamongmen/omphalos/README.md

 A C compiler is used at buildtime.

-libsysfs, libnl3, libpcap, libpciaccess, libz, libiw, notcurses, and libcap are used at both build and runtime.
+libnl3, libpcap, libz, libiw, and libcap are used at both build and runtime.

-Omphalos currently only builds or runs on a Linux kernel with PACKET_MMAP sockets.
+Omphalos currently only builds or runs on a Linux kernel with `PACKET_MMAP` sockets.
 Packet transmission requires at least a 2.6.29 kernel.

 The TTY UI requires GNU Readline.

-The ncurses UI requires libncursesw (ncurses with wide character support), and libpanelw (distributed with SVR4 curses and ncurses).
+The fullscreen UI requires Notcurses.

-arp-scan's 'get-oui' program is used to build the IANA OUI file.
+arp-scan's `get-oui` program is used to build the IANA OUI file.

 wget is used to download the USB ID file.